GoyalParas/Project_Pics/README.md

 </p>

 ## Approach⭐
-Focusing an end-to-end approach, where we will start with
+Focusing an end-to-end approach, where we will start with:
 - Building a modular flask web application.
 - Data Ingestion: Extract the dataset from an external data source,here it’s kaggle.
 - Data Transformation:Separating out the score column of the subject whose score needs to be evaluated from the raw data using MYSQL🐬workbench